Azure-Samples/azure-search-knowledge-mining/03 - Data Science and Custom Skills/Docker Flask Skill/readme.md

 }
 ```

-## Creating the Skill
+## Creating the Azure Search Index

-This skill returns an array of phrases, so we will need to make sure the Azure Search index has a field called phrases.
+This skillset returns an array of phrases, so we will need to make sure the Azure Search index has a field called phrases.
 Here is an example of the schema I used:

 ```json
 	{